airbytehq/airbyte/docs/integrations/sources/zendesk-talk.md

 ### Step 1: Set up Zendesk

-Generate a API access token as described in [Zendesk docs](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-)
+Generate an API access token as described in [Zendesk docs](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-)

 We recommend creating a restricted, read-only key specifically for Airbyte access.
-This will allow you to control which resources Airbyte should be able to access.
+This will allow you to control which resources Airbyte is able to access.

 Another option is to use OAuth2.0 for authentication.
 See [Zendesk docs](https://support.zendesk.com/hc/en-us/articles/4408845965210-Using-OAuth-authentication-with-your-application) for details.